 An Experience Like No Other

-The Summer Research Experience is a 12-week investigative program designed to provide veterinary students with training in biomedical research.
-As one of only 15 National Institutes of Health (NIH) funded summer research programs, our program provides skills that not only encourages pursuit of research careers, but helps students develop into leaders within their veterinary profession.
+The Summer Research Experience (SRE) is a 12-week investigative program designed to provide veterinary students with training in biomedical research.
+Our program has generous support from both National Institutes of Health (NIH) and Boehringer-Ingelheim and it provides skills that not only encourages pursuit of research careers, but helps students develop into leaders within their veterinary profession.

 We welcome students from any college of veterinary medicine in the United States to apply to our program.
 No prior experience in research is required.